-Midterm Exam (worth up to 50 points or 5% of the overall course grade)
+Midterm Exam (worth up to 100 points or 10% of the overall course grade)

 This online, objective (true/false, matching, multiple choice) exam will cover the material from the first half of the semester.
-This exam will be posted in Blackboard.
+This exam will be posted in Blackboard and must be taken between March 9-13, 2020.
 Please remember you must take the Midterm in one sitting, you cannot start it and save it to finish later.
 You must take the exams individually.